LunarBerry/Dead-Island-Ripted-Definitive-Edition-Cheat-Trainer/README.md

 + real god mode.
 + dont die anymore when u stay in granades.
 + open a MessageBox if cant find ur game and it close the cheat.
++Update .NET Framework from core 3.1 to .NET 7.0 +Label Change to english
++better panel move

-if ure not sure to download my cheat trainer and u think its a VIRUS--> its not because u can see my source code an u can use VirusTotal to scan the files. ---> https://www.virustotal.com/gui/home/upload
+if ure not sure to download my cheat trainer and u think its a VIRUS--> its not because u can see my source code and u can use VirusTotal to scan the files. ---> https://www.virustotal.com/gui/home/upload

 _______________________